olivier-bernard-creatis/olivier-bernard-creatis.github.io/_pages/cv.md

 Education
 ======
+* Authorization to supervise research (HDR, French diploma), university of Lyon - INSA, France, 2019
-* Engineering school at INSA, Electrical Departement, university of Lyon, France, 2003
+* Ph.D in medical image analysis, university of Lyon - INSA, France, 2006
 * M.S. in imaging, signal and system at university of Lyon - INSA, France, 2003
-* Ph.D in medical image analysis, university of Lyon - INSA, France, 2006
+* Engineering degree in the Eletrical Departement, university of Lyon - INSA, France, 2003

 <hr align=center width="100">